FIWARE/tutorials.NGSI-LD/docs/identity-management.md

 [![](https://fiware.github.io/tutorials.Step-by-Step/img/video-logo.png)](https://www.youtube.com/watch?v=dtKsjGbJ7Xc "Creating User Accounts")

-Click on the image above to watch a video demonstrating how to create users with the **Keyrock** GUI
+Click on the image above to watch a video demonstrating how to create users with the **Keyrock** GUI.

 ## Logging in to Keyrock

 The Log-in Screen allows an existing user to identify themselves and obtain a token for further operations.
-It is the initial start-up screen of the **Keyrock** GUI - `http://localhost:3005/idm` (or `https://localhost:3443/idm` and accept the warnings)
+It is the initial start-up screen of the **Keyrock** GUI - `http://localhost:3005/idm` (or `https://localhost:3443/idm` and accept the warnings).

 ![](https://fiware.github.io/tutorials.Identity-Management/img/log-in.png)